Children’s publishing is demanding, and still represented by the fraction of digital publications —children apps — available online.

 How do you promote your digital magazine?

 Our website and social media channels i.e facebook, twitter and instagram play a key role in not only promoting our magazine and books but also connect with parents.
 Parents whom we refer as “Former Kids” do contribute, share their feedback and also spread the word in their network.

-We look at The Child City as a co-creation platform where other former kids also contribute to make a unique and ideal Child City.
+We look at The Child City as a co-creation platform where other former kids also contribute to making a unique and ideal Child City.

-Is there any other business model behind your magazine?
+Is there any other business model behind your magazine app for children?